 Because the liver conversion takes time, beginners often fall into the “impatience trap.”
 They eat a gummy, feel nothing after an hour, and eat a second one.

-Thirty minutes later, the liver processes both doses simultaneously, overloading the CB1 receptors and causing severe paranoia and anxiety.
+Thirty minutes later, the liver processes both doses simultaneously, overloading the receptors and may cause panic and anxiety.

 The Fix: